Call 212-577-3300

 Projects, Units & Initiatives

-The Community Development Project (CDP) offers essential transactional legal services to assist small business owners, nonprofit organizations, and Housing Development Fund Companies (HDFCs) throughout New York City.
-Our mission is to empower our clients, enabling them to pursue sustainable, long-term success and foster job creation, thereby contributing to the enhancement of economic and social stability within their respective communities.
+The Community Development Project (CDP) offers essential transactional legal services to small business owners and nonprofit organizations throughout New York City.
+Our mission is to provide our clients with legal resources and tools, enabling them to pursue sustainable, long-term success and foster job creation, thereby contributing to the enhancement of economic and social stability within their respective communities.

 At CDP, we actively collaborate with community-based partners to offer workshops, counseling, and legal representation that amplify our impact and promote community resilience.